 The bread was “not” symbolic.
-It was “supernatural” bread and miraculous gifts from God to feed the Israelites in the desert.
-Exodus 16
+It was “supernatural” bread and miraculous gifts from God to feed the Israelites.

 The Old Exodus set free the Israelites from slavery; 12 Tribes of Israel were led by Moses to the promised land.

-Jesus is referred to as the “New Moses” in the Gospels of the New Testament.
+Jesus is referred to as the “New Moses” in the New Testament.

 The New Exodus sets free humanity from slavery; sin and death.
 12 apostles were led by Jesus to the promised land.

-The Jews were anticipating the New Moses to come, and do something “greater.”
-So they requested manna “always.”
-Not just for 40 years, but forever so they can satisfy their physical bodies.
+- The Jews then requested something greater from the New Moses.
+They requested manna “always.”
+Not just for forty years, but forever so they can satisfy their physical bodies.
 34

 WHO WERE “THE CROWD?”